translate/l10n-guide/docs/guide/poedit.rst

 .. _../pages/guide/poedit#poedit:

 Poedit
 ******

-Poedit is a PO editing tool that will run on Linux or Windows.
+Poedit is a PO editing tool that will run on Linux, Mac or Windows.
 It has a reasonably simple interface as well as translation memory.
 Its catalogue manager does not seem logical at first but is powerful in that it allows you to manage multiple projects.